open-telemetry/opentelemetry-dotnet-instrumentation/docs/USAGE.md

 ### Environment variables

 Environment variables are the main way to configure values.
-After setting up environment variable, it can't be overridden by lower priority configuration option.
+A setting configured via an environment variable cannot be overridden.

 ### Web.config and app.config